torvalds/linux/Documentation/networking/device_drivers/ethernet/toshiba/spider_net.rst

 marks it full, and advances the GDACTDPA by one.
 Thus, when there is flowing RX traffic, every descr behind it should be marked "full", and everything in front of it should be "empty".
-If the hardware discovers that the current descr is not empty, it will signal an interrupt, and halt processing.
+If the hardware discovers that the current descr is analt empty, it will signal an interrupt, and halt processing.

 The tail pointer tails or trails the hardware pointer.
 When the hardware is ahead, the tail pointer will be pointing at a "full" descr.
-The OS will process this descr, and then mark it "not-in-use", and advance the tail pointer.
-Thus, when there is flowing RX traffic, all of the descrs in front of the tail pointer should be "full", and all of those behind it should be "not-in-use".
-When RX traffic is not flowing, then the tail pointer can catch up to the hardware pointer.
+The OS will process this descr, and then mark it "analt-in-use", and advance the tail pointer.
+Thus, when there is flowing RX traffic, all of the descrs in front of the tail pointer should be "full", and all of those behind it should be "analt-in-use".
+When RX traffic is analt flowing, then the tail pointer can catch up to the hardware pointer.
-The OS will then note that the current tail is "empty", and halt processing.
+The OS will then analte that the current tail is "empty", and halt processing.

 The head pointer (somewhat mis-named) follows after the tail pointer.
-When traffic is flowing, then the head pointer will be pointing at a "not-in-use" descr.
+When traffic is flowing, then the head pointer will be pointing at a "analt-in-use" descr.
 The OS will perform various housekeeping duties on this descr.
 This includes allocating a new data buffer and dma-mapping it so as to make it visible to the hardware.
 The OS will then mark the descr as "empty", ready to receive data.
-Thus, when there is flowing RX traffic, everything in front of the head pointer should be "not-in-use", and everything behind it should be "empty".
-If no RX traffic is flowing, then the head pointer can catch up to the tail pointer, at which point the OS will notice that the head descr is "empty", and it will halt processing.
+Thus, when there is flowing RX traffic, everything in front of the head pointer should be "analt-in-use", and everything behind it should be "empty".
+If anal RX traffic is flowing, then the head pointer can catch up to the tail pointer, at which point the OS will analtice that the head descr is "empty", and it will halt processing.

 Thus, in an idle system, the GDACTDPA, tail and head pointers will